 Circulation policies in the library media center should provide maximum access with minimum restrictions to materials.
-Check with school administration for your school's guidelines.
+Check with school administration for your school's quidelines.
 The following circulation guidelines are recommendations for all library media centers at the discretion of the library media specialist:

-- Circulation privileges should exist for all students enrolled in the Santa Rosa County School District regardless of age, economic level, learning exceptionalities, reading level, or other factors. - Parents, volunteers, and siblings may borrow materials from the library media center. - Books are generally loaned for one to two weeks in elementary schools and two to four weeks in secondary schools. - At the elementary level, primary students, including pre-kindergarten and kindergarten, should be permitted to check out and take home at least one book at a time.
+- Circulation privileges should exist for all students enrolled in the Santa Rosa County School District regardless of age, economic level, learning exceptionalities, reading level, or other factors.
+A Parents, volunteers, and siblings may borrow materials from the library media cen-Books are generally loaned for one to two weeks in elementary schools and two to four weeks in secondary schools.
+At the elementary level, primary students, including pre-kindergarten and kindergarten, should be permitted to check out and take home at least one book at a time.
 Intermediate students should be permitted to check out at least two books at a time plus overnight circulation of reference materials and magazines.
 At the middle school level, students should be permitted to check out two to three books at a time plus overnight circulation of reference materials and magazines.
 At the senior high school level, students should be permitted to check out two to five books at a time, plus overnight circulation of reference materials and magazines.
-Schools may have site-based guidelines on minimum/maximum number of checkouts. - Students and teachers may reserve and renew materials to use during vacation periods. - Teachers may select classroom collections for recreational reading and student projects.
-Teachers may borrow a collection of library books that are exchanged throughout the school year. - Circulation of non-print materials may be allowed for a minimum overnight loan period. - All non-print and computer equipment should be inventoried, circulated, and maintained by the library media center staff.
-Equipment should be available to teachers at all times during the school day.
-Some equipment may be circulated on long-term loan to departments, grade levels, individual classrooms, or individual teachers.
-Equipment may remain in the classrooms over vacations and the summer if the building is secure.
+Schools may have site-based guidelines on minimum/maximum number of checkouts.
+Students and teachers may reserve and renew materials to use during vacation periods.
+Teachers may select classroom collections for recreational reading and student projects.
+Teachers may borrow a collection of library books that are exchanged throughout the school year. - All non-print and computer equipment should be inventoried, circulated, and main-